 Late payments endemic in the UK

-A recent BBC report and investigation focused on the issue of cash flow problems faced by SMEs, which are caused when big companies take excessively long periods of time to pay them, and in the worst case scenario are forcing SMEs out of business.
+A recent BBC report and investigation focused on the issue of cash flow problems faced by SMEs, which are caused when big companies take excessively long periods of time to pay them, and in the worst-case scenario are forcing SMEs out of business.

 £30 billion in late payments

-This problem was behind the establishment in 2008 of the Prompt Payment Code, which is a voluntary scheme set up by the UK Government that is administered by the Institute of Credit Management.
-According to the official website for the scheme, companies that sign up to the Code agree to undertake three core aims 1) to pay suppliers on time, 2) to give clear guidance to suppliers, and 3) to encourage good practice.
+This problem was behind the establishment in 2008 of the Prompt Payment Code, a voluntary scheme set up by the UK Government that is administered by the Institute of Credit Management.
+According to the official website for the scheme, companies that sign up to the Code agree to undertake three core aims: 1) to pay suppliers on time, 2) to give clear guidance to suppliers, and 3) to encourage good practice.

-Practical example of mPOS systems and contractors
+Example of mPOS systems and contractors

 One of the problems in payments highlighted by the report was the complex nature of the process in the construction industry.

-While some of the problems mentioned in the BBC report were associated with larger and more complex contracts, it is nevertheless clear that at least for some tradesmen and SMEs an mPOS system could help avoid the problem of late payments altogether and clearly has the potential to make a dent in the £30 billion in late payments.
+While some of the problems are associated with larger and more complex contracts, it is nevertheless clear that at least for some tradesmen and SMEs, an mPOS system could help avoid the problem of late payments altogether and clearly has the potential to make a dent in the £30 billion in late payments.

-No card reader: no sale
+No card reader, no sale

-Research by Judo, a company providing card payments for mobile apps, revealed that nearly a fifth of consumers asked had left a store because they couldn’t use a card and that a vast majority of respondents (70%) would prefer to use a card to make payments.
+Research by Judo, a company providing card payments for mobile apps, revealed that nearly a fifth of consumers asked had left a store because they couldn’t use a card, and that a vast majority of respondents (70%) would prefer to use a card to make payments.

-In this scenario it is easy to see the benefits offered by the systems of the likes of iZettle, Payleven and SumUp.
+In this scenario, it is easy to see the benefits offered by systems like iZettle, Payleven and SumUp.
 They are all designed specifically with smaller businesses in mind and quite simply offer a revolution in terms of simplicity and flexibility.

-In conclusion, while these mPOS systems may not solve the problem of late payments entirely, they clearly offer many businesses a great opportunity.
+While mPOS systems may not solve the problem of late payments entirely, they clearly offer many businesses a great opportunity.
 Opportunities should never be squandered.